JustInTimez/Podcast-Planet-Capstone/README.md

 # Podcast Planet: Capstone Project
 Capstone frontend project.
 Fetch and use Podcast information from API.
 Handle/complete as many User Stories as possible.
-Built using Vite and React.js
+Built using Vite and React JSX